 Damage Caused By Silverfish

-However, you need to implement proper pest control measures to avoid any material damage due to the infestation.
+However, it would be best if you implemented proper pest control measures to avoid any material damage due to the infestation.

 How To Control A Silverfish Infestation?